+Special benefits.
 Early exercise has special benefits.
-I roll out of bed every morning at around 4 AM or 5 AM to work out.
-This is something I have placed increasing emphasis on in my life as I have matured.
-Exercising at this time is right for me.
+I share some research here.
+I roll out of bed every morning at around 3 AM or 4 AM to work out.

 Exercising in the morning may be easier to stick with than exercising during the day when numerous demands compete for time.Fitness Professional's Handbook